-Pursuant to our technical management agreements with V.Ships, we pay a monthly fee of \$9,650 to \$10,800 per vessel in exchange for V.Ships providing technical, support and administrative services.
-The management fees do not cover expenses such as voyage expenses, vessel operating expenses, maintenance expenses, crewing costs, insurance premiums and commissions, which are reimbursed by us to the technical manager.
+Pursuant to our technical management agreements with V.Ships, we paid a monthly fee of \$8,000 per vessel in 2017 and we pay a monthly fee of \$8,000 per vessel starting January 1, 2018 in exchange for V.Ships providing technical, support and administrative services.
+The management fees do not cover expenses such as voyage expenses, vessel operating expenses, maintenance expenses and crewing costs, which are reimbursed by us to the technical manager.
 The management fees are payable whether or not our vessels are employed and regardless of our profitability, and we have no ability to require our technical managers to reduce the management fees if our profitability decreases, which could have a material adverse effect on our business, financial condition and results of operations.